gotunnel/gotunnel/README.md

 }
 ```

-For more professional debugging, you can attach a read-only go channel which will record real-time status
+For more professional debugging, you can attach a read-only go channel which will record real-time status of your tunnel.
-of your tunnel.
-The client will do the magic of updating these state changes automatically under the hoood.
-You just need to supply a channel to receive them.

 ```
-state := make(chan *tunnels.ClientState)
+state := make(chan *gotunnel.ClientState)

-client := &tunnels.Client{
+client := &gotunnel.Client{
     Address: "sub.example.com:443",
     Token:   "your_secret_token",
     Port:    "8080",